dlt-hub/dlt/docs/website/docs/general-usage/incremental-loading.md

 executed.
 You can achieve the same in the decorator `@dlt.source(root_key=True)`.

 ### `scd2` strategy
 `dlt` can create [Slowly Changing Dimension Type 2](https://en.wikipedia.org/wiki/Slowly_changing_dimension#Type_2:_add_new_row) (SCD2) destination tables for dimension tables that change in the source.
-The resource is expected to provide a full extract of the source table each run.
+By default, the resource is expected to provide a full extract of the source table each run, though [incremental extracts](#example-incremental-scd2) are also possible.
 A row hash is stored in `_dlt_id` and used as surrogate key to identify source records that have been inserted, updated, or deleted.
 A `NULL` value is used by default to indicate an active record, but it's possible to use a configurable high timestamp (e.g. 9999-12-31 00:00:00.000000) instead.

 :::note
 The `unique` hint for `_dlt_id` in the root table is set to `false`  when using `scd2`.
 This differs from [default behavior](./destination-tables.md#child-and-parent-tables).
 The reason is that the surrogate key stored in `_dlt_id` contains duplicates after an _insert-delete-reinsert_ pattern: